internalsystemerror/ise-component-websocket/README.md

 # ise-component-websocket
-WebSocket Component used by Internalsystemerror Limited
+WebSocket component used by Internalsystemerror Limited